Postpartum Depression: More Than the Baby Blues

 - History of miscarriages or pregnancy losses

-What can I do to help myself avoid a PMAD or feel better if I think I have one?
+What can I do to help myself avoid Postpartum Depression (PMAD) or feel better if I think I am experiencing it?

-- FIRST: Self-help measures are important, but do not delay getting additional treatment if you need it.
+- FIRST: Self-help measures are essential, but do not delay getting additional treatment if needed.
 The longer you wait to treat a perinatal mood disorder, the harder it is to treat.

 - Ask for help.
 Being a mom is hard work.
 New and expectant mothers cannot do it all.
 Ask for help and support from loved ones.